PETANQUE IN THE WORLD – BOULES SPORTEmbed from Getty Images

 THE PLACES TO PRACTICE

-The practice of Petanque on leisure needs only very little special arrangements.
-So you can install a playing place everywhere: parks, alleys, stabilized land, beach edges, village square … which makes the choice of such interesting facilities for cities that can thus have, with little expenses, spaces of gathering, friendliness and entertainment.
+The practice of Petanque on leisure needs only very few special arrangements.
+So you can install a playing place everywhere: parks, alleys, stabilized land, beach edges, village square … which makes the choice of such interesting facilities for cities that can thus have, with little expenses, spaces of gathering, friendliness, and entertainment.

-It’s a little differently for the establishment of permanent spaces or competition, which can be external or in covered buildings, such equipment being rendered virtually indispensable in most of the countries if we want to have an permanent practice and to keep a high level for the competitors.
+It’s a little different for the establishment of permanent spaces or competition, which can be external or in covered buildings, such equipment being rendered virtually indispensable in most of the countries if we want to have a permanent practice and to keep a high level for the competitors.

-They are in fact large, covered and almost empty spaces with lines delimited in variable manners and with an uniform ground and possibility to put a synthetic coating or a removable carpet for some competitions.
+They are in fact large, covered, and almost empty spaces with lines delimited in variable manners and with a uniform ground and the possibility to put a synthetic coating or a removable carpet for some competitions.
 On sunny days these building can also be used for non-sport activities without risk, especially in the morning for the schools.